 If you decide to meet in person, let a friend in on your plans, including when and where you will be meeting, your date's name and contact information and when you expect to return.
 Meet in a public place, preferably somewhere busy like a familiar coffee shop or restaurant.
 Use your own transportation, so you can control when you come and go.
 Avoid excessive alcohol so you don't dull your best judgement or pleasure.

 Out of town meetings

 If you choose to meet a date in a different city, make your own car and hotel arrangements.
 There's no need to disclose the name of the hotel you’re staying in until you are feeling more comfortable with the person.
 Choose a public place for the first meeting that is different from your hotel.
 Let a friend in on your plans and carry your phone with you at all times.

 Trust your instincts

 Your gut feeling is your best safety gauge.
 If something feels "off" to you, it probably is.
 Take it as a valid signal and step back, change your plans to something more comfortable, or end contact.
 If you are unsure, excuse yourself, call a friend or just leave.
 You do not owe anyone anything.
 At any point you can change your mind.
 Fun can be safe too!

 Getting yourself out of a jam

-If you choose to take your conversation to sexy places and it starts feeling too fast, say so.
+If your conversation isn't going the way you'd like or it starts to feel like it's moving too fast, say so.
 You are not obligated to do (or say) anything you do not want to do.
-If you decide to meet a member in person, make sure you get clear consent from your date and always enjoy your fun safely!
+If you decide to meet another member in person, make sure you get clear consent from your date and always enjoy your fun safely!